Define the Geneva convention ?

 What is pneumonia ?

-Answer: Inflammation of the lungs.
+What is pneumonia ?
+Answer: Inflammation of the lung...

 What is autoimmunity ?

-Answer: Abnormal reactivity to one's own tissue.
+What is autoimmunity ?
+Answer: Abnormal reactivity to one's own tissu...

 What is sensitization ?